-Lynden International is supporting Puerto Rico businesses as they continue to rebuild and recover from the effects of Hurricane Maria.
+Lynden Logistics is supporting Puerto Rico businesses as they continue to rebuild and recover from the effects of Hurricane Maria.
 In March, Lynden doubled its San Juan warehouse facility to 40,000 square feet.
 “Our warehouse expansion, long-term presence on the island and our varied capabilities have come into play for moving construction materials for rebuilds.
-We now have even more room for consolidating and warehousing building materials and retail merchandise,” says Lynden International Regional Vice President Frank Butler.
+We now have even more room for consolidating and warehousing building materials and retail merchandise,” says Lynden Logistics Regional Vice President Frank Butler.

 Jacksonville, Florida serves as the major gateway to San Juan.
 "While we have been successful loading our Less-than-Container-Load (LCL) boxes to San Juan in both Nashville and Atlanta over the years, many opportunities have eluded us as some customers need to send and receive merchandise at the Jacksonville port," says Butler.

 Lynden now has the ability to assemble, receive and load LCL freight (and Full Container Load if needed) in Jacksonville for containers heading southbound.
 Lynden's Nashville and Atlanta loading operations were relocated to Jacksonville to create a single source location for LCL operations.
 The new location is considered a gateway and is managed by Regional Operations Manager Todd Browner.
 "This change allows us to reduce costs and increase capacity within our containers," Todd says.
 "We are excited about the possibilities."